- TypeScript 59.7%

 Data & Privacy

 All data is stored locally in the PostgreSQL container volume (postgres_data).
 Nothing is sent to any external service.
-To back up your data:

 License